beyzabozdag/PersuasionSurvey/README.md

 ---

 # Paper List

+> **🌱 Papers:** To recognize the seed papers that helped start our literature review, we denote them with 🌱.

 ## 2. What is Persuasion?
 ### 2.1 Background: Persuasion in Social Sciences
 - [1951] **Effects of Group Pressure Upon the Modification and Distortion of Judgments** *Solomon E. Asch.
 Groups, Leadership and Men: Research in Human Relations 1951.* [[paper](https://www.jstor.org/stable/2011739)]